jeremy-edward-bauerle/LegendSRD/edited-output/blood_magic/hand-edited.md

 requirement when designing challenging enemies or the big bad adversary who is the ultimate challenge of the entire campaign.

-                                                87
-Alex Greene (order #3262370)                                                                             7
- 88
-Alex Greene (order #3262370)   7
 In established games, retroactively working-in these new systems can present significant difficulties as they may undermine the perceived power of Adventurers.
 Introducing them as magic systems only available to Non-Player Character cults or nations can bypass many issues, whist simultaneously giving sacrificial magic a darker, more secretive tone.